Mielek/apim-policy-toolkit/README.md

 Lets create a new `ApiOperationPolicyTests.cs` file in the test project which will be our test class.
 In the test class we need to add reference to the `Mielek.Azure.ApiManagement.PolicyToolkit.Expressions.Context.Mocks` namespace.
-In this namespace the `MockContext` class is available which is a mock of the `IContext` interface.
+In this namespace the `MockExpressionContext` class is available which is a mock of the `IExpressionContext` interface.

 Lets write a test for the `IsCompanyIP` method.